-One day per week
+RSU 4511 Summer Two days per week (July)

-Three days per week
+RSU 4533 Fall Three days per week

-Four days per week
+RSU 4523 Spring Three days per week

-Four days per week
+RSU 4534 Summer II Four days per week

 It is logistically impossible to assign all students to the same clinical activities at the same time throughout the program.
 Thus, it is the students' responsibility to coordinate clinical course competencies with clinical assignments.
 In this manner, students progress at their own rate and engage in procedures related to their specific clinical assignment.